 Sit up on the bike.
 A more upright fit on a bike makes it easier to see around you and increases your profile.
 I like having multiple hand positions on handlebars, so I use road bike drop bars, but swept-back cruiser-style handlebars are also good because their most upright position also has access to brakes.
 If you’re in a recumbent, use a big flag and large mirrors to see behind you.

 Use a rack or bags attached to the bike to haul gear.
-Getting gear off your back makes it more comfortable to bike and makes it easier to look around.
+Getting gear off your back makes it more comfortable to bike and easier to look around.
+Carry Voile straps or bungee cords to secure items so they can’t fall off.
+A front basket is another good option.

 Wear a helmet.
 If only to prevent skids on pavement, but also because your brain needs all the help it can get.
 Use MIPS or wavecel helmets that cushion the impact and help with rotating decelerations.
 Don’t attach heavy items to it, though a light can be a good idea.
 Put reflective stickers on the helmet, or choose the fluorescent color scheme.